shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor.md

 3. On the Metrics Advisor welcome page, select your Directory, subscription and workspace information and select **Get started**.
 You are now prepared to create your first Data feed.

+   >Mote:- If you see that **Get Started** button is not available for you, it means that the metric advisor servies is not fully available yet.
+Please wait for 20-30 minutes and try again after refreshing the page.

     ![Connect to Metrics Advisor workspace](./media/metrics-advisor-connect.png)

 4. With the Metrics Advisor workspace opened, select the **Add datafeed** option from the left navigation menu.